TheyCallMeXander/AM2R-SA-X-Duels/README.md

-SA-X Duels is a Re-imagining of the classic Multitroid gamemode "SA-X Mode" that adds new mechanics, map changes, and balance patches to make the experience fairer and more competitive for a 1v1 setting!
+SA-X Duels is a Re-imagining of the classic Multitroid gamemode "SA-X Mode" that adds new mechanics, map changes, and balance patches to make the experience more fair and competitive for a 1v1 setting!

 Credits:
 - Theycallmexander - Lead Developer of the SA-X Duels project, Spriter for certain Multitroid Hats